-See also: Management contact information
+See also: Democratic member control / Governance / Management See also: Management contact information

 Meeting rooms

 You can book the penthouse party room for co-op meetings and as well as events.
 Reserve the penthouse through the Penthouse Reservation System (on the co-op website).
 Followup through the office.
 The penthouse is accessed with your fob.